 Some modern American guidelines allow asbestos to be used in some products so long as the concentration does not exceed one percent.
 Many products manufactured overseas have even higher concentrations.
 While no asbestos exposure is considered “safe,” those who face the highest risk today probably live or work in old buildings that contain asbestos products (insulation, paints, piping, etc.) manufactured before today’s regulations were created.

 Download our free e-book, How Asbestos Exposure Alters Lives — And What You Can Do About It.
-If you’ve been exposed to asbestos at work or at home or have been diagnosed with mesothelioma, lung cancer, digestive tract cancers or asbestosis, call or text us today to reach one of our experienced lawyers: 1-877-256-1214.
+If you’ve been exposed to asbestos at work or at home or have been diagnosed with mesothelioma, lung cancer, digestive tract cancers or asbestosis, email or call today to reach one of our experienced lawyers: 1-800-531-9191.